 No, I don’t currently own AUI.
 AUI looks like it has provided a great investment in the past with some epic track records of out performing the market, and the company does align with my values of producing a growing dividend income stream over the long term, with a competitively low management expense ratio.

 Whilst I do see the benefits of dividend smoothing, reliable fully franked dividends and strong earnings growth through the LICs, I can’t help but feel let down by the under-performance of AUI over the past ten years compared to the basic market index accumulation fund.
-It is also highly concentrated in under 50 stocks which makes me start to feel a bit uneasy with the concentration risk – I would prefer to see it diversify much more.
-I am also starting to feel that the active investment approach all these LICs take is bound to cause them to under-perform thanks to increasing competition and human error, and also that LICs strong dividend focus in general might be a slightly less efficient investing structure than a capital growth focus for me at the moment.
+It is also highly concentrated in under 50 stocks which brings with it concentration risk and human error.

-I will just quickly expand on that last one – If you have a high income now (getting ready to FIRE) and you get paid a dividend, even with the franking credit that comes attached to it you will still need to pay additional tax, and then you need to reinvest it and have to pay brokerage to do so – overall this lowers the amount you have invested and causes tax and brokerage drag.
+If you have a high income now (getting ready to FIRE) and you get paid a dividend, even with the franking credit that comes attached to it you will still need to pay additional tax, and then you need to reinvest it and have to pay brokerage to do so (unless you use a DRP) – overall this lowers the amount you have invested and causes tax and brokerage drag.
 You effectively ‘lock in’ your high marginal tax rate that you are on right now, and that little bit no longer compounds for you because it has been taken away.

 If you believe in an efficient market and that total return (dividend + capital growth) will be similar regardless of how it is broken down (i.e. dividends vs capital growth or dividend/earnings growth) then it might make sense to go for a more capital growth focused investment as you accumulate wealth before early retirement.
 Since that approach keeps your capital effectively more ‘fully invested’ and you are able to defer any tax drag until the point that you actually sell.
 If you do sell of parcels of shares, having held them for 12 months in your name gets you a 50% CGT discount, and if you are selling them off in the low income environment of early retirement (and potentially splitting this between two names in the household) it is likely this tax would be a fairly low tax burden anyway.